laszukdawid/PyEMD/doc/intro.rst

 there are plenty of nuances and different ways to handle noise.
 Regardless of the method, obtained components are often called *Intrinsic Mode Functions* (IMF) to highlight that they contain an intrinsic (self) property which is a specific oscillation (mode).
-These are generic oscillations; their frequency and amplitude can change, however, no they are distinct within analyzed signal.
+These are generic oscillations; their frequency and amplitude can change, however, they are distinct within analyzed signal.

 Installation
 ------------